bhavesh-kumar98/newmntra/README.md

-this is project of my clone of https://github.com/bhavesh-kumar98/trymn.git main project " trymn " working good. but in this ve change something
+in this ve change something
 like:
 dir js to "scripts"
 in index.html we change path  "./xyz" to "/abx/xyz/" of js and image